UCR-Robotics/ee106/docs/logistics.rst

    - **Cut off all power supply (both robot base and NUC)**.
    - Organize wires, cables, etc.

 #.
-Do not leave your personal information on the robot.
+Do not leave your personal information on the robot!

    - Create your own folder when you work, and delete code when you leave.
    - The robot is shared by other lab sections.